evanfields/TravelingSalesmanHeuristics.jl/docs/src/index.md

 !!! tip
     TravelingSalesmanHeuristics supports distance matrices with arbitrary real element types: integers, floats, rationals, etc. However, mixing element types in your distance matrix is not recommended for performance reasons.

-!!! danger
-    TravelingSalesmanHeuristics does _not_ support distance matrices with arbitrary indexing; indices must be `1:n` in both dimensions for `n` cities.

 The simplest way to use this package is with the `solve_tsp` function:

 ```@docs